MGRS Coordinate Converter

 What is MGRS?

-The Military Grid Reference System (MGRS) is a standardized geocoordinate system used by NATO military forces.
-It’s a variation of the Universal Transverse Mercator (UTM) system, dividing the Earth’s surface into zones and 100,000-meter grid squares.
+The Military Grid Reference System (MGRS) is a standard coordinate system used by NATO military forces to find and share locations anywhere on Earth.
+It is based on the Universal Transverse Mercator (UTM) and Universal Polar Stereographic (UPS) systems and divides the world into numbered zones and lettered latitude bands.

 Example MGRS Coordinate: